Zuehlke/zuehlke.github.io/README.md

 ### Automation
 - **Implement a reliable scheduled trigger for the automation workflow**
-- **Update documentation**
-  - Doc comments in code
-  - Custom action
-  - Workflows
-  - Limitations due to GitHub Actions (2000 minutes / month quota for the account, script takes longer with every new user in the Zühlke org)
-  - Reson why we went with custom Action vs. Web App on Azure
-  - Trigger
-  - Special users, permissions, tokens, etc.
-  - Overall architecture
-  - Expectations for data coming from GitHub API (only showing non-concealed members (althoug that should theoretically be different, according to the API specs), alumni are still members, etc.)
 - Migrate to JavaScript
   - We currently spend about 1 minute per run on a Docker build
   - Regular GitHub Action environment provides everything we need, except for a Python runtime: if we use JavaScript, we don't need Docker anymore